karthik-script/karthik-script/README.md

 📫 **Let's Connect!**

 Feel free to explore my repositories or reach out if you'd like to collaborate on exciting projects!

-You can now copy and paste this Markdown into your GitHub bio or any other platform that supports markdown formatting!